Pankaj Kapur

-Pankaj Kapur (born 29 May 1954) is an Indian actor who has worked in Hindi theatre, television and films.
-Recipient of a Filmfare Award and three National Film Awards, his most acclaimed film roles include that of Inspector P.K. in Raakh (1989), Dr. Dipankar Roy in Ek Doctor Ki Maut (1991) and Abba ji in Maqbool (2004), the latter based on Shakespeare's King Duncan in Vishal Bhardwaj's adaptation of Macbeth.
+Pankaj Kapur (born 29 May 1954) is an Indian actor who works in Hindi theatre, television and films.
+A recipient of a Filmfare Award and three National Film Awards, his most acclaimed film roles include that of Inspector P.K. in Raakh (1989), Dr. Dipankar Roy in Ek Doctor Ki Maut (1991) and Abba ji in Maqbool (2004), the latter based on Shakespeare's King Duncan in Vishal Bhardwaj's adaptation of Macbeth.
 He played the role of Grandpa in the series Thode Door Thode Paas.

 In the 1980s, he became a household name through the TV series Karamchand, a comedy television series in the detective genre.
 And in the millennium, Office Office, a comic satire on prevalent corruption in India.

 In 1988, he married his second wife, actress Supriya Pathak, daughter of actress Dina Pathak, with whom he has a daughter and a son.
 His sister-in-law is actress Ratna Pathak Shah, who is married to actor Naseeruddin Shah.
 His son (from his first marriage to actress Neelima Azeem) is actor Shahid Kapoor.